2023-12-18 09:31:57

 Printing cores for casting molds

 One of the applications that the two branches have jointly realized for a customer is a sand casting mold for pressure pads in a metal press.
 For this process, a negative mold is first created, which is used to produce the actual sand mold, which in turn holds the liquid metal (iron, aluminum, etc.).
-The sand mold is destroyed during forming and the milled 3D core can be used again and again.
+The sand mold is destroyed during forming and the milled 3D core can be used once more and once more.
 Until now, ureol block plates were usually used for this purpose.
 Despite the higher costs per kilo of raw material, Additive Manufacturing offers two decisive advantages: Firstly, the models are significantly more resistant to breakage and secondly, you are independent of the standard dimensions of the ureol blocks and plates.
 These usually do not correspond to the dimensions required and multiple plates must then be glued.
 With 3D printing, the core can be printed in one go.
 The KraussMaffei powerPrint prints a maximum of 2 by 2.5 by 2 meters.
 Despite the higher material price of recycled PETG GF 30 filled, the total costs are lower.

 1703007262